 David Hess is the Everett E. Berg Professor of Business Administration and Professor of Business Law at the Ross School of Business at the University of Michigan.
 He is currently co-President of the Global Business and Human Rights Scholars Association.
 Professor Hess is the Law, Public Policy, and Business Ethics Section Editor for the Journal of Business Ethics, and he serves on the editorial boards of the American Business Law Journal, Business Ethics Quarterly, and the Business and Human Rights Journal.
 Professor Hess served as the Reporter for the American Bar Association’s Criminal Justice Standards on corporate monitors.

-He teaches courses on corporate law, corporate social responsibility, and business ethics.
-Professor Hess¿s research focuses primarily on the role of the law in ensuring corporate accountability.
-His publications in this area have analyzed the use of sustainability reports by corporations, efforts to combat corruption in international business, the connections between corruption and human rights, and how the Organizational Sentencing Guidelines, the Sarbanes-Oxley Act, and deferred prosecution agreements can be implemented in a way that best assists corporations in developing more ethical corporate cultures.
-This research has been published in leading law, ethics, and management journals, and has been recognized with national awards.
-In 2008, Professor Hess won a Faculty Pioneer Award from The Aspen Institute and the Faculty Award of Excellence for Early Career Achievement from the Academy of Legal Studies in Business.
+Professor Hess has taught a variety of courses on business law, business ethics, business and human rights, corporate social responsibility, and negotiations.
+Professor Hess’s research focuses primarily on the role of the law in ensuring corporate accountability.
+His publications in this area have analyzed the use of non-financial reporting by corporations; efforts to combat corruption in international business; the link between corruption and business and human rights; human rights due diligence; modern slavery in global supply chains; the use of corporate monitors in criminal settlements; and the role of compliance and ethics programs in creating more ethical corporate cultures.
+This research has been published in leading law, ethics, and management journals, and has been recognized with national awards, such as the Faculty Pioneer Award from The Aspen Institute.